ContinuumBridge/SpurButton/README.md

 * Screen 2: "The problem is being reported"
 * Screen 3: "Low printer supplies reported"
 * Screen 4: "Fault with this printer has been reported"

+**Application Values**
+If the first byte of the configuration is the character A, then this signifies an application value.
+The use of this is defined in the previous section, namely, if the button is in a state where it is expecting this value, receiving it causes the button to go into a new state.
+In the current implementation, only one value is strictly necessary.
+Eg: the value sent can always be 0x01.